Electronic waste is a serious problem in

 communities, e-waste also presents numerous health hazards, particularly to the

-young children who often work for these recycling companies.
+young children who often work for these electronics recycling companies.

-Scavenging for e-waste is dangerous, but many Indian children
+Participating in the e-waste recycling business is dangerous, but many Indian children

 have little choice but to find work wherever they can to help support their